Own or lease commercial property for your business

 Figuring out whether to buy or lease a property for your business can be complicated.
-Making the smartest decision can come down to what’s available on the market in your area of choice.
-There are some important questions to ask yourself.
-Do you need the flexibility of a lease or the security of a mortgage?
-Can you afford to buy, or do you need to keep the extra capital available?
-How old is your business and what is your growth projection for the next five to ten years?
+Making the smartest decision can sometimes come down to what’s available on the market in your area of choice.
+But, there are also some key questions to ask yourself.

 The pros of owning

-If you own the premises you can re develop, you can change, and manage the site as best as you see fit.
+- You’re the boss: If you own the premises, you can redevelop, change, and manage the site to your desires (subject to any necessary mortgagee consents).
 You own all the fixtures and fittings and upgrades to property assets, and you are not paying off someone else’s mortgage.

 If you don’t fill the whole premises with your business, you can sublease part of the building to other businesses and it becomes another income stream.
 This would help in recovering part of your mortgage repayments.
-And there are tax advantages and cost offsets available such as depreciation on fittings and fixtures on commercial property.
-If you sell the business but retain the freehold premises you may be able to use the rental income to fund your retirement.
+There are also tax advantages and cost offsets available, such as depreciation on fittings and fixtures on commercial property.
+If you sell the business but retain the freehold premises, you may be able to use the rental income to fund your retirement.

-Up front security deposits on leases and ongoing rent increases in line with CPI can be expensive.
-You avoid being locked into a long-term lease with rental payments and don’t have to negotiate lease renewals and rental costs annually if you own the building.
-There is less disruption to your business as you are not at the whim of a landlord who may decide to sell or not to renew your lease next year.
+- Lower ongoing costs: Upfront security deposits on leases and ongoing rent increases can be expensive.
+You avoid being locked into a long-term lease with rental payments and don’t have to worry about lease renewals and increases in rent if you own the building.
+There may be less disruption to your business as you are not at the whim of a landlord who may decide to sell or not renew your lease after the last option period expires.

-Buying property means that your capital is tied up for a long time in the mortgage and not available for spending on business opportunities and generating returns.
+- Less upfront costs: A lease would avoid tying up otherwise available funds with a loan.
+Leasing property means you don’t have capital that’s tied up for a long time in a mortgage and not available for spending on business opportunities and generating returns.

-If you are a start-up, renting is the better option.
-As you observe the growth patterns of your business over the first five to ten-year period you can then use projections to base your decision on whether to lease or buy in the future.
+If you are a start-up, renting may be the better option.
+As you observe the growth patterns of your business over the first five to ten-year period, then you can then use projections to base your decision on whether to lease or buy in the future.